 We sampled gin, whiskey and vodka before enjoying one of the 9zero2 beers outside, watching live music with views over Prince Edward Island.
 Perfect.

-Sleep here: We were heading south and over to New Brunswick, so the perfect pitstop was Pictou Lodge Beach Resort.
-They have a great onsite restaurant and sea views.
+Sleep here: We were heading south and over to New Brunswick, so the perfect pitstop was La Digue Suites.
+They are located in a nice area and have very clean rooms.
 And if you’re feeling brave, why not go for a morning sea swim to wake you up?

 This concludes the Nova Scotia leg of this epic road trip.
 Have you been to Nova Scotia?
 Is there anything you would add to this list?
 Please let me know in the comments below.